ArchRainbow/notepad-app/README.md

 This is a React practice notepad project to help build up a portfolio.

-As it is now (version 1), this note taking page allows the user to create, edit and delete notes.
+On its first stage (version 1), this note taking page allowed the user to create, edit and delete notes.
 There are also alerts for when the user tries to delete a note, when they attempt to cancel an edit, when they try to save an empty note, etc.

+## Version 2

+The updated version includes the following features:

+- Settings menu containing:
+    - Toggle between light/dark and other color schemes
+    - More font types
+    - Edit the title

 ## Demo

-You can check the current version (v1) of the notepad app on this link: \
+You can check the current version (v2) of the notepad app on this link: \
 https://note-taking-webpage.netlify.app/